 The underlying premise of the accrual basis of accounting is that the company might be earning a profit but may be short of cash.
 Cash is essential to keep the business running and meet the day-to-day expenses of the company.
 Therefore, understanding the sources of cash in a company becomes very crucial.
 For a given period, the cash flow statement should include the following information:

 - Uses of Cash

 Further, the cash flow statement does not only include cash transactions from operations but from other activities as well.
 For instance, businesses make investments, buy assets, sell assets, raise cash, etc. All these activities can be categorized into three heads;

 - Investing activities

 Guidelines for GAAP Financial Statements

-Reporting period for a business could be from a few months to one year.
-Also, businesses can choose to report the financial statements either quarterly or semi-annually or both.
-For a given reporting period, the financial statement should include a heading describing the time period, such as “the three months ended September 30, 2013”
+The reporting period for a business could be from a few months to one year.
+Also, businesses can choose to report the financial statements either quarterly or semi-annually, or both.
+For a given reporting period, the financial statement should include a heading describing the time period, such as “the three months ended September 30, 2013.”

 The going concern assumption implies that the business is not in the process or considering liquidation.
 This assumption makes it possible for the business to defer certain expenses to a future date.